ericrogler/Green-Book/Z011_Learning_Methodologies.md

 - E.g. Primary and secondary education.
 - Pedagogy is often used in place of andragogy as the umbrella term pedagogy is more commonly known.

+It is in the nature of learning to get confused along the journey.
+That's normal.

 In general:

 1. Teach students where they are at.